Frequently Asked Questions

 for cleaner handling of the promise returned bymessagesClient.send

-with a specific payload structure for MMS:message_type
+with specific payload structure for MMS:message_type

-: Must be""image""
+: Must be"image"

 .to

-: The recipient's phone number (ideally E.164 format).from
+: Recipient's phone number in E.164 format (e.g.,14155550100

 : Your Vonage US number linked to the application.channel

-: Must be""mms""
+: Must be"mms"

 .image